KevinDusange/Assignment_3_Part_1/README.md

 For more information as to why we created these directories refer to section 3.2.3.1 on the nginx Arch Wiki page https://wiki.archlinux.org/title/Nginx

 The main reason it is important to use a separate server block file instead of modifying the main `nginx.conf` file directly is because we can enable or disable certain sites using symbolic links.
 We can include sites-enabled to the end of the http block in the `nginx.conf` file so we can control which sites to be enabled.
+I have already added this in the `nginx.conf` file.

 Finally to test our `nginx` we can use the command below: